-In sum, the Project's location, design, size, and uses are consistent with the Oakland General Plan and with other applicable plans and ordinances, including the Redevelopment Plan for the Oak Knoll Redevelopment Project.
+In sum, the Project's location, design, size, and uses are consistent with the Oakland General Plan and with other applicable plans and ordinances.

 B. That the location, design, and size are such that the development can be well integrated with its surroundings, and, in the case of a departure in character from surrounding uses, that the location and design will adequately reduce the impact of the development.